cauvery-a/Food-Lover/README.md

 # *Food-Lover*

 This is a database management project that uses MySQL, XAMPP Server, PHP, HTML, CSS and JavaScript.<br><br>
 Navigation begins from login.php file.
-All images used are stored in images folder.<br>
+All images used are stored in images folder.<br><br>
+The schema of the database can be viewed in schema.dox.<br>

 # User View